robinkwilson/blockchain-charts/README.md

     - Create spinner while fetching datasets

 #### Responsiveness and Feel Improvements
-- Filters attach to 'sticky navbar' -- in Blockchain.info/charts page
+- Filters attach to 'sticky navbar' when scrolling
 - Filter buttons collapse at mobile view width
 - Popular Stats Loading:
     - Utilize this.state.hidden for both popular statistics and charts to integrates a loading div the same size as the chart.
 If no data loads, loading screen shrinks to height 0px.